Language Recruitment Services Ltd (”We”) are committed to protecting and respecting your privacy.

 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.

-For the purposes of data protection legislation in force from time to time the data controller is Language Recruitment Services Ltd of Lansdowne House, 57 Berkeley Square, London, W1J 6ER.
+For the purposes of data protection legislation in force from time to time the data controller is Language Recruitment Services Ltd of 14 Hanover Square, London W1S 1HN.
 Our nominated representative is Marion Sheppard.

 Who we are and what we do